wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 - Alert A: `last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

-Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing AND the metric, "mem.available" is less than 2.
+Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing AND the metric, `mem.available` is less than 2.

 - Alert A: `ts(mem.available) < 2 and last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`